modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-12-sect-1.md

 Bose-Einstein condensation is a new state of matter, a state of microscopic quantum coherence.
 When the atoms are cooled down near the absolute zero, their quantum wave functions begin to overlap and the atoms lose their individual identities, behaving more like a single super-atom than an agglomeration of distinct atoms glued together.
 All these atoms occupy the same position with an almost null momentum.
 They satisfy Heisenberg´s indeterminacy principle.

 At the time of the publication of Bose and Einstein papers the possibility of observing boson condensation was considered as having “a purely imaginary character”, also with no possible connections with unknown effects like superconductivity or superfluidity.
 These effects were experimentally discovered before their satisfactory theoretical explanations were available.
-Let us follow the sequence in time of this conceptual trajectory by following a selected group of Nobel Lectures.
-We will consider condensates formed by bosons like pairs of electrons in superconductivity, pair of atoms of He-3 in superfluidity and atoms of alkali gases like rubidium and sodium in Bose-Einstein condensation.
+Let us follow the sequence in time of this conceptual trajectory whose main steps are the condensates formed by bosons in these conditions: pairs of electrons in superconductivity, pair of atoms of He-3 in superfluidity and atoms of alkali gases like rubidium and sodium in Bose-Einstein condensation.

 In 1908 Heike Kamerlingh Onnes (1853-1926) obtained liquid helium for the first time; afterwards it will be used as refrigerant.
 In 1911 he discovered superconductivity when he observed the sudden nullification of the electrical resistance of mercury at 4.2° K. (see Figure 12.1).

 To make clear the experimental conditions of the measurements of the electrical resistance, Kammerling Onnes mentioned in his 1913 Nobel Lecture: “The disappearance did not take place gradually but (compare Fig. 17) abruptly.
-From 1/500 the resistance at 4.2oK drops to a millionth part.
+From 1/500 the resistance at 4.2°K drops to a millionth part.
 At the lowest temperature, 1.5°K, it could be established that the resistance had become less than a thousand-millionth part of that at normal temperature.”

 <p align="center">
 	<img src="https://github.com/modphysnobel/modphysnobel.github.io/blob/main/docs/vol-III/figs/chap-12-sect-1-fig2.JPG?raw=true" width=480 align=center>
 	</p>

-(Source: taken from Kammerling Onnes´s Nobel Lecture Investigations into the properties of substances at low temperatures, which have led, amongst other things, to the preparation of liquid helium.)
+(Source: taken from Kammerling Onnes´s Nobel Lecture *Investigations into the properties of substances at low temperatures*, which have led, amongst other things, to the preparation of liquid helium.)

 MLA style: Heike Kamerlingh Onnes – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sun.
 18 Jun 2023. https://www.nobelprize.org/prizes/physics/1913/onnes/lecture/